 Signaturely’s Enterprise plan starts at $30 per user per month.
 This plan is for companies requesting payments, sending attachments to signers, and adding more advanced fields.

 The final option is the airSlate Business Cloud, which starts at $50 per user per month with a minimum of 10 users.
 This tier also gives you priority phone support, HIPAA compliance, advanced integrations, and the rest of the platform’s tools, such as a PDF editor and USLegal forms library.
 This is perfect for editing and signing PDFs, although you’ll need to use two platforms for it.

 DocuSign pricing starts with its Personal plan at $10 per month, which includes limited customization and up to 5 documents signed per month.

 The Standard option starts at $25 per month per user.
-With this plan, you receive additional customization options, reminders and notifications, and other useful features.
+This plan offers additional customization options, reminders and notifications, and other useful features.

-With the Business Pro plan, starting at $40 per user per month, you also receive unlimited document signing and sending, as well as more advanced signature fields and signing.
+With the Business Pro plan, starting at $40 per user per month, you also receive unlimited document signing and sending and more advanced signature fields and signing.

 Finally, you can choose an Advanced Solution tailored to the needs of your business.
-This is the option you’ll want if you need advanced integrations and better customer support.
+You’ll want this option if you need advanced integrations and better customer support.